uclaradio/uclaradio.com/README.md

 #### Directories

 ##### [`./routes`](/routes)
-Handles all routing logic, or logic that deals with URI endpoints and HTTP request methods (GET, POST, etc.). (e.g. what happens when you load [`uclaradio.com/shows`](https://uclaradio.com/shows))
+Handles all routing logic, or logic that deals with URI endpoints and HTTP request methods (GET, POST, etc.). (e.g. what happens when you load [`uclaradio.com/shows`](https://uclaradio.com/shows).)

 ##### [`./database`](/database)
-Contains all data models and functions we use in the routes to do things like create a new show
+Contains all data models and functions we use in the routes to do things like create a new show.

 ##### [`./public`](/public)
 Everything we have public on the site.
-For your images, JavaScript, CSS, HTML and what have you
+For your images, JavaScript, CSS, HTML and what have you.

 ##### [`./views`](/views)
 Jade templates.
 Right now many front-end pages are in Jade, hopefully we will redesign them in Javascript soon.

 ##### [`./react`](/react)
 React front-end pages.
-Reusable components like UI elements are in `/react/components`
+Reusable components like UI elements are in `/react/components`.

 #### Files